 The chemicals present in Neem oil act as repellants to these yellow aphids and other pests, such as leaf miners, ants, cabbage worms, beetles, and mealy bugs.

-Neem oil does not necessarily have to be used only when the plant is infected.
+Neem oil must not be used only when the plant is infected.
 You can occasionally spray or apply it to the plant to prevent possible infections or pest infestations.

 4. Water and Soap